top of page

 The Beatles - Abbey Road

-And today we have 53 facts about the album, one for every year since its release.
+Here are 53 facts about the album.
 So take a deep breath and stay with us, because at least some of the facts will interest you:

 1. This is the band's twelfth studio album in just 7 years (one of them a double album).